 Colin Watkins ready for work

-performing skills and unique blend of magic have stunned audiences across the UK.
+performing skills and unique blend of children’s and adult magic have stunned audiences across the UK.

 It was during this time he began learning magic as a selected skill to take with him on tour around various primary schools, secondary schools, clubs and churches discouraging children from crime and guiding them to partake in meaningful activity.
-It was during this process that Colin really began to find his feet as an entertainer.
+It was during this process that Colin really began to find his feet as an entertainer and magician.